 Bernard Amtmann Fellowship

 The Bernard Amtmann Fellowship is offered in memory of Bernard Amtmann (1907-1979), the noted bookseller and specialist in Canadiana.
-The Fellowship was offered for the first time in 1992 and will be offered every three years thereafter to support the work of a scholar in one of Mr. Amtmann’s principal areas of interest: Canadiana, book collecting, bookselling, and bibliography.
+The Fellowship was offered for the first time in 1992 and will be offered every three years thereafter to support the work of a scholar in one of Bernard Amtmann’s principal areas of interest: Canadiana, book collecting, bookselling, and bibliography.
 Special consideration will be given to applicants working on some aspect of the book trade.
-The Fellowship, which is in the amount of $1500, is open to Canadians and non-Canadians alike.
-Members of the Bibliographical Society of Canada Executive and Awards and Fellowships Committees are not eligible to apply.
+The amount of the fellowship is $1500.

 The Marie Tremaine Medal is awarded by the Bibliographical Society of Canada for outstanding service to Canadian bibliography, and for distinguished publication in either English or French in that field.
 Bibliography is understood here to include the scholarly study of the history, description, and transmission of texts in all media and formats.
 The award is accompanied by the Watters-Morley Prize.